H-Shen/K-Way-Merger/README.md

 ## Performance Considerations

-- The algorithm efficiently merges K sorted files with a time complexity of O(N log K), where N is the total number of elements
+- The algorithm efficiently merges K sorted files using a generic heap with a time complexity of O(N log K), where N is the total number of elements
-- Parallel sorting of input files improves performance on multi-core systems
+- Memory usage is optimized by processing files sequentially and using a generic heap of size K
-- Memory usage is optimized by processing files sequentially and using a heap of size K
+- Generic implementation allows for type-safe usage with different data types

 ## Requirements